-At registration all swimmers will be given individual identifiable number: a) popsicle stick; b) permanent marker arm or hand number.
+At registration all swimmers will be given an identical numbered: a) popsicle stick; and b) permanent marker arm or hand number.
 All numbers are used to verify swimmers' entry into, and exit from, the water.
 High visibility swim caps will be given to swimmers in various colors to designate the distance and division they are swimming in.
+Without impacting the numbering plan above, ankle timers may be used.